WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Opening Media Byways

-The client bears the responsibiity for opening media byways.
+The client bears the responsibility for opening media byways.
 These byways will be used for sending media in both directions.
 Consequently, the server is strongly dependent on the client opening these byways; it cannot send media unless they've been